-The U.S. Joins, and P-4 becomes Trans-Pacific Partnership under Bush in 2008: Built into the P-4 text was an agreement to restart talks on financial services and investment issues, which had been put aside during the initial negotiations.
+The U.S. joins, and P-4 becomes Trans-Pacific Partnership under Bush in 2008: Built into the P-4 text was an agreement to restart talks on financial services and investment issues, which had been put aside during the initial negotiations.
 The Bush administration entered these talks and participated in three rounds of negotiations.
-In September 2008, the Bush administration notified Congress that it would expand its participation beyond the two sectoral issues and start negotiations to become a full member of the agreement, which was identified as the "Trans-Pacific Partnership."
+In September 2008, the Bush administration notified Congress that it would expand its participation beyond the two sectoral issues and start negotiations to become a full member of the agreement, which was identified as the "Trans-Pacific Partnership Free Trade Agreement."
 The Bush USTR sent a second TPP notice to Congress in December 2008, expanding the list of partners to include Australia, Vietnam, and Peru.

-Obama administration and Trans-Pacific FTA: On Jan.
+Obama administration and the TPP: On Jan.
 26, 2009, shortly after Obama's inauguration, the USTR published in the Federal Register a "notice of intent to initiate negotiations on a Trans-Pacific Partnership (TPP) free trade agreement with Singapore, Chile, New Zealand, Brunei Darussalam, Australia, Peru and Vietnam, request for comments, and notice of public hearing."
 Shortly thereafter, on Feb.
 24, the Obama administration asked the TPP negotiating parties to delay indefinitely the negotiations that were scheduled for March 30, so that the new administration could appoint officials to the USTR and then review its trade policy.
 On Nov.
 14, Obama announced during a speech in Japan: "The United States will also be engaging with the Trans-Pacific Partnership countries with the goal of shaping a regional agreement that will have broad-based membership and the high standards worthy of a 21st century trade agreement."
 On Dec.
 14, 2009, USTR Kirk sent letters to House Speaker Nancy Pelosi and Senate President Pro Tempore Robert Byrd notifying them of plans to initiate negotiations to form the TPP.
+On June 18, 2012, USTR issued a press release welcoming Mexico into the TPP, and on June 19 did the same welcoming Canada.